arthur-debiasi/arthur-debiasi/README.md

 This is Arthur <a name="readme-top"></a>Debiasi, a 30 years old Environmental Engineer switching to a Information Technology carreer, currently living in Macaé - Brazil and studying at [Trybe](https://betrybe.com).

-Arthur is a Front-End Developer always thrilled to focus his time and effort on projects that help others on problem solving.
+Arthur is a Web Developer Person always thrilled to spend time and effort on projects.
 Arthur stands out on diverse and coletive teams by his collaborative and comunication skills.

+Problem solving is his passion.
+Perhaps challenge him to a [Clash of Code](https://www.codingame.com/multiplayer/clashofcode) match?

 ### Built With